 You will be a senior member of the production team within your chosen specialist pathway on four separate productions, experiencing a high degree of ownership over the final performances.
 By negotiation with your course leaders, one of your third-year placements may be an external placement within a professional UK theatre or production company.

 The final dissertation component may be submitted in written form or delivered as a presentation.
 Whichever route you choose, the primary focus will be on creating connections with the industry within your chosen specialisms.

 Applicants are selected for interview on the basis of the information provided in their UCAS application.

-Candidates who are successful at interview are usually expected to gain a minimum of 240 UCAS Tariff points, or equivalent qualifications, prior to entry.
 Equivalent qualifications include WBQ, Scottish Highers, BTEC National Diploma/Certificate, International Baccalaureate, advanced GNVQ, AVCE or Advanced Diploma (Level 3), and recognised international qualifications.

 However, any minimum conditions that may be attached to the offer of a place will be determined on the basis of individual applications and interviews.
 Candidates may be expected to achieve minimum grades of BBC at A level and DDM at BTEC, or the equivalent, prior to entry.

 The College may consider applications from people without formal qualifications if they have an exceptional level of practical ability and experience.

 International applicants whose first language is not English will need to demonstrate that their English language ability meets the College’s minimum requirements.
 Please refer to our English Language Requirements page for details of accepted English language tests and required scores.

 |Course Duration||Students from the UK, Republic of Ireland, Channel Islands, and Isle of Man||Overseas Students|